Fros1er/SUSTechCS307Project/Report.md

 We designed a SQL function with parameter of student ID and the date to implement this function.

-The main problem is to find the target week number by the given date.
+The main problem is to calculate the target week number by the given date.
 Through taking the difference between the target date and the date when semester begin, the problem can be solved.
 Using `ceil` to round number and get the target week.
+Using operator @> to judge the inclusion relation.

 Code: